rognan/deno-gradle-plugin/.github/CONTRIBUTING.md

 - A [JDK](http://jdk.java.net/), version 11.
 - [Git](https://git-scm.com/), and a [GitHub account](https://github.com/join).
-- A text editor or Integrated Development Environment (IDE) like [IntelliJ IDEA](https://www.jetbrains.com/idea/)
+- Your favorite text editor or IDE

 ## Configuring Git

-Before you make your first commit you'll need to configure `git`:
+Before making your first commit you'll need to configure `git`:

 ```shell
 git config --global user.name <your full name>
 git config --global user.email <your@email.com>
 ```

 These commands edit the global git config.
-If you wish to configure your local git repository config instead, navigate to the project root directory where you have your `.git/` folder, and omit the flag `--global` before running the commands.
+If you wish to configure your local git
+repository config instead, navigate to the project root directory where you have your
+`.git/` folder, and omit the flag `--global` before running the commands.

-Optionally, but highly recommended, you can enable signing your git commits.
+Optional, but recommended, you can enable signing your git commits like this:

 ```shell
 git config --global user.signingkey <key id>
 git config --global commit.gpgsign true
 ```

-For git commit signing to work as intended you'll need to install and configure GPG or S/MIME.
+For commit signing to work as intended you'll need to install and configure GPG or S/MIME.

 <details>
   <summary>Install and configure GPG</summary>